yetmorecode/impossible-creatures-mods/Readme.md

 inside the SDK directory.

-To link the SDK libs you need to navigate to `HelloMod -> Properties -> Linker -> General -> Additional Library Directories` and add the path to the `Include` folder inside the SDK directory.
+To link the SDK libs you need to navigate to `HelloMod -> Properties -> Linker -> General -> Additional Library Directories` and add the path to the `Lib` folder inside the SDK directory.

 Both are set to `C:\Program Files (x86)\Steam\steamapps\common\Impossible Creatures` by default.